skip to main content

 2. The Departments of Special Education and Program Innovation and Student Well-Being will monitor the use of physical restraint.

-3. School administrators and HCPSS supervisors will ensure that professional learning occurs annually for all employees outlining the key components of this policy.
+3. School administrators and HCPSS supervisors will ensure that professional learning occurs annually for all HCPSS employees outlining the key components of this policy.

 4. At the beginning of each school year, the principal/designee will identify a team of HCPSS employees who will receive professional development on student behavior interventions and serve as a schoolwide resource to assist in ensuring proper administration of this policy.